-Your water main is the primary (or, “main”) pipe bringing water to your home from your municipal water utility.
-The water main connects to your private water service line" in the diagram above, it's usually located underground and connects your home to your community’s water source.
-Your water line should not be confused with your private sewer lateral, which takes used water and sewage away from the home.
+A water main is the pipe that delivers clean water to your home from your municipal water utility.
+The water main connects to your private water service line, which is typically located below ground on your private property.
+The water service line should not be confused with your private sewer lateral, which transports used wastewater and sewage away from your home.

-A leaky water valve is a common problem, as well.
-Some types of water valves (such as gate valves) are more prone to leaking.
-It may be possible to tighten the packing nut on the water valve to stop the leak.
-Other DIY methods include adding additional washers or replacing old washers can also help stop a leaky valve.
-However, if you are unable to stop the leak, it’s time to call a professional plumber to fix the leak.
-Professional help will be required if the valve needs to be replaced.
+A leaky water shutoff valve can also be a problem.
+Some types of water valves (such as gate valves) are prone to leaking.
+It sometimes possible to tighten the packing nut, and this will stop the leak of the water valve.
+Adding additional washers or replacing old washers can also help stop a leaky valve.
+However, if you are unable to stop the leak, it’s time to call a professional plumber to replace the valve.

-An unnoticed leak in your water main can cause extensive (and expensive) structural damage to your home.
-This can include damage to flooring and walls, mildew and mold issues, and water waste that is harmful to the environment and increases water bills.
+A leak in your water main that goes unnoticed can cause extensive (and expensive) structural damage to your home.
+Damages may include water spots on flooring and walls, the emergence mildew and mold, and wastewater.

-How can you tell if you have a leak in your water main or other parts of your plumbing?
-Wet spots or mildew on your floors and walls are often one hint.
-You can read our full list of sewer line problem symptoms here; a few of them apply to water line leaks (namely numbers 8 and 9).
+How can you identify a leak in your water main or water service line?
+Water spots or mildew on floors and walls are sure signs of a problem.
+Read our detailed list of sewer line problem symptoms here; a few of them apply to water line leaks (Items 8 and 9 in particular).

-If a leak is detected in your water main, it’s important to fix the problem as soon as possible to avoid any long-term damage to the home and property.
+If a leak is detected in your water main, it’s important to fix the problem as soon as possible to avoid further and more expensive damage to your home and property.

 Here are some things to keep in mind.

-1) Choose a Full Replacement When Red Flags are Present
+1) Choose a Full Replacement When Complications Are Identified

-- The home is over 50 years old
+- Your home is over 50 years old

-- Plumbing problems have persisted for many months/years
+- Plumbing problems have persisted for many months or years

-These are all signs that a repair may not actually solve your water main leak problem.
+These are indications that a simple repair may not be sufficient to solve your water main leak problem.
 A water line replacement may be required.

 3) Know Before You Dig

-Did you know an underground utility line is damaged once every 6 minutes in the USA?
-Before attempting a water line repair or replacement, it’s crucial to call 8-1-1 to speak with a utility line inspector so you and/or your pipe repair professional will be properly protected from dangers such as electrocution.
-Learn more about underground utility replacement and the 8-1-1 service.
+Before digging for a water line repair or replacement, please call 811 and request a utility line inspection.
+This will ensure that you and your pipe repair professional will be aware of any underground hazards.
+Learn more about underground utility replacement and the 811 service.

 4) Avoid DIY Repairs

-For individual help understanding your water main problems, or to ask a question about a water line replacement or any other plumbing issues on your property, contact the experts at Pipe Spy.
+For help understanding your water main problems, or to ask a question about a water line replacement or any other plumbing issues on your property, contact us.